pinax/pinax-ratings/README.rst

 Documentation
 --------------

+The pinax-ratings documentation is available at https://agon-ratings.readthedocs.org/en/latest/.
 The Pinax documentation is available at http://pinaxproject.com/pinax/.

 Code of Conduct